clod81/timctf/webapp/README.md

     });

-4 - websockets authenticated with a jwt and extra user_id: hidden functionality...
+4 - websockets authenticated with a jwt and extra user_id: hidden functionality... - IMPLEMENTED port 4000

 etherium